Information for Students

 - Is there history of receiving services?

-for specific disabilities may be found at the following links:
+Guidelines for specific disabilities may be found at the following links:

 - General information concerning the student such as name and address will be released in the same manner as other student records.
 See the MSU Catalog for description of MSU's policy regarding the release of student records.

-- Confidential information, such as the student's disability or use of DSS services, may be shared in the course of consultation with or referral to other appropriate professionals within MSU, when the person has a legitimate educational interest.
+- Confidential information, such as the student's disability or use of ODS services, may be shared in the course of consultation with or referral to other appropriate professionals within MSU, when the person has a legitimate educational interest.